Bridget Jones: Screen

 The first novel was turned into a film of the same name in 2001, directed by Sharon Maguire.
 The movie starred Renée Zellweger as Bridget, Hugh Grant as Daniel Cleaver and Colin Firth as Mark Darcy.
 Before the film was released, a considerable amount of controversy surrounded the casting of the American Zellweger as what some saw as a quintessentially British heroine: however, her performance is widely considered to be of a high standard, including a perfect English accent, and garnered Zellweger a nomination for the Academy Award for Best Actress.
 A second film was released in 2004, directed by Beeban Kidron.
 There are many differences between the books and the films.
 A third film, Bridget Jones's Baby, was released on 16 September 2016.
 Patrick Dempsey was cast as Jack Qwant.
-A fourth film, adapting Mad About the Boy, was confirmed to be in development in October 2022.
+A fourth film, adapting Mad About the Boy, was released in February 2025.
+Actors Renée Zellweger, Colin Firth and Hugh Grant are joined by Leo Woodall (as Bridget's young love interest) and Chiwetel Ejiofor (as a teacher).